ScienceAsylum/Cannonball-Problem/README.md

 # Cannonball-Problem

-This is the code I used to pack and stack spheres.
-They appeared in the following video:
+This was an exploration of how well sphere stack on a flat surface and pack inside boxes (and other spheres).
+It was used in the following video:

 <p align="center">
     <a href="https://youtu.be/Ga0TKrylnXY">